tensorforce/tensorforce/UPDATE_NOTES.md

 28th July 2017

-- Moved external environments to Tensorforce/external.
-The core package just contains the base environment class and our test environment going forward.
+- Moved external environments to tensorforce/contrib.
+The environment module just contains the base environment class and our test environment going forward.
 - Merged environments ALE and Maze explorer, thanks to Islandman93 and mryellow